 There's not much to do in Komiza during the day except relax on the beach, putter around and shop the boutiques but it is the closest departure point to take an excursion to nearby Bisevo Island to experience its Blue Cave.
-A number of travel agencies run daily morning boats to Bisevo.
+A number of travel agencies run excursions to Bisevo.

 Komiza is a quiet, traditional village with only one hotel and a smattering of private accommodation.
 Read more about Vis accommodation.